ALA-herbarium/documentation/taxonworks.md

 Publication and Author in step one, and performing step 2 will not trigger the correct ex/in label.

-## What determines the identifier in the ‘blue box’ for a CollectioObject
+## What determines the identifier in the ‘blue box’ for a CollectionObject

 The _last_ identifier is the one that becomes the shorthand identifier in the blue box.
 For the _Ephedra_ the most meaningful shorthand is